RavenPack/r-api/README.md

     data = RP_APISubscribeRT(APIHandler = APIHandler, datasetUUID = datasetUUID, funPath = funPath)

 Bear in mind that, under the hood, the data will be passed from a curl to your defined R function using a pipe.
-Something like:
+Example:

     curl -s -H "api-key:XXX" "https://feed.ravenpack.com/1.0/json/<datasetUUID>" | r -f funPath

-Here is a dummy example for processing the stream that you may use as
+Here there is a simple example for processing the stream that you may use as skeleton:
-skeleton:

      f <- file("stdin")
      open(f)